saianirudh205/TypeScript_Cleaner/README.md

 Assumptions -

-1.Hoping the key word function is correctly added in input file 2.File only contains functions
+1. Hoping the key word function is correctly added in input file
+2. File only contains functions